 If contact with an administrative decision maker is made, even inadvertent contact, during any stage of the hearing process, the fact and substance of the contact must be promptly disclosed.
-Under AS 24.60.030(i), it is the responsibility of the legislator or legislative employee to notify all parties connected to the case of any contact to avoid being in violation.
+Under AS 24.60.030(i), it is the responsibility of the legislator or legislative employee to notify all parties connected to the case of any contact.